pfdubois/BridgeBidding/source/MajorOpenings.rst

 - A jump raise (e.g. 1M - 2♣ - 3M) is preemptive.
 - A jump to 4M shows a weak hand and |5ormore| trump.

-Without support notrump bids deny support and are natural; they show a stopper in the overcalled suit:
+Without support, notrump bids deny support and are natural; they show a stopper in the overcalled suit:

 - 2N is invitational with a balanced hand, and shows a stopper in